danielsuss/cordisalia/content/complete_wiki.md

 Hoagle:
 	Well I'll be damned, a sprite!
 Those lil' fellas are pretty rare!
 ```
-The gang discusses what to do, with [[Ysgarlad]] and [[Ylvëstrïa Wuvarion|Woo]] being in favour of freeing the sprite. [[Brogan Stone-Flask|Brogan]] decides to agree, but makes a bet with [[Ysgarlad]] which he will win if their decision comes back to bite them in the ass. [[Ysgarlad]] walks over and crouches down by the cage and says hello to the sprite.
+The gang discusses what to do, with [[Ysgarlad]] and [[Ylvëstrïa|Woo]] being in favour of freeing the sprite. [[Brogan Stone-Flask|Brogan]] decides to agree, but makes a bet with [[Ysgarlad]] which he will win if their decision comes back to bite them in the ass. [[Ysgarlad]] walks over and crouches down by the cage and says hello to the sprite.
 The sprite pushes up against the back wall of the cage with a scared look. [[Ysgarlad]] unlocks the cage, and moves back to give the sprite some space.
 After some brief hesitation, the sprite bursts out of the door of the cage at high speed.
 Just before it flies away it pauses, turns around and looks at [[Ysgarlad]].
 ```
 ???:
 	Th- thank you.